dungtsa/BayesianPickWinner/README.md

 * The shiny applictaion provides power calculation for the Bayesian pick-the-winner design in a randomized phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.

+## Reference

+* Chen DT, Huang PY, Lin HY, Chiappori AA, Gabrilovich DI, Haura EB, Antonia SJ, Gray JE.
+A Bayesian pick-the-winner design in a randomized phase II clinical trial.
+Oncotarget.
+2017 Jul 7;8(51):88376-88385. doi: 10.18632/oncotarget.19088.
+PMID: 29179442; PMCID: PMC5687612.

+* The shiny applictaion provides power calculation for the Bayesian pick-the-winner design in a randomized phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.

 ## Installation

 Simply run the following from an R console: